julioarhernandez/purevanity/src/_includes/service-pages/jaw-contouring.md

 </ul>

 <h3 class="services-details-two__title-2">
-   Are You a Candidate for Radiesse Jaw Contouring?
+   Are You a Candidate for Jaw Contouring?
 </h3>
 <p class="services-details-two__text-2">
-   Radiesse jaw contouring is an excellent option for individuals seeking to enhance the structure and definition of their jawline.
+   Jaw contouring is an excellent option for individuals seeking to enhance the structure and definition of their jawline.
 It's particularly effective for those who have experienced volume loss due to aging or who naturally have a less defined jawline.
 Both men and women can benefit from this non-surgical treatment to create a more youthful and balanced facial appearance.
 </p>
 <p class="services-details-two__text-2">
    However, ideal candidates should be in good overall health and have realistic expectations about the outcomes.
 A consultation with a qualified provider will help determine if Radiesse is right for you based on your aesthetic goals and facial structure.